Evidence for realignment of the charge density wave state in ErTe$_3$ and TmTe$_3$ under uniaxial stress via elastocaloric and elastoresistivity measurements: Results

 The in-plane resistivity components, $\rho_{aa}$ and $\rho_{cc}$, are presented in \cref{fig:rhoinplane} for \er{}.
 These components show similar features at the CDW transitions, but also provide insight into the anisotropy of the Fermi surface in the ordered phases.
-In particular, it has previously been established\cite{Sinchenko2014,Walmsley2017} that the CDW gap with wavevector \qc{} has a larger effect on $\rho_{aa}$ than on $\rho_{cc}$, and vice versa.
-This is also observed clearly in the top panel of \cref{fig:rhoinplane} for a freestanding sample.
-Switching of the CDW wavevector from \qc{} to \qa{} would then be accompanied by a change in the relative magnitude of the anomalies at \ti{} and \tii{}.
-This is exactly what is observed.
+As mentioned before, the CDW gap with wavevector \qc{} has a larger effect on $\rho_{aa}$ than on $\rho_{cc}$, and vice versa.
+This is observed clearly in the top panel of \cref{fig:rhoinplane} for a freestanding sample.